joshseeley/BallWebAnimation/README.md

 Name: Bouncing Balls

-Description: This is a project for an MIT ccoding course.
+Description: This is an assignment for an MIT ccoding course.
 Balls move around the screen moves between boudaries.

 Installation: Download all files and double click the "index.html" file to run the website.